 - Comox Valley Social Planning Society, alternate

 Leslie Baird was first nominated and elected as Councillor of the Village of Cumberland in 1990 and has run successfully in each following election.
-In December 2011 and again in 2014 Leslie was acclaimed mayor of Cumberland.
+Leslie was elected by acclamation as mayor in 2011 and 2014 and re-elected in 2018.

 Leslie was born in Comox and raised in Cumberland.
 She began her working career when her youngest son started school full time and she received her certificate as a long term care aid.
 Leslie worked for Comox Valley Home Support for eighteen years.
 During that time Leslie was the shop steward and represented the union on the provincial negotiating team.